keidaroo/AtcoderSubmitter_Easymode/README.md

 An extention for AtcoderSubmitter

-## Dependencyies
+## Dependencies
 - [AtcoderSubmitter](https://github.com/Kutimotitokura/AtCoderSubmitter.vim)
 - python bottle (just type pip install bottle)

 ## How to use???

 1. Clone this repositry in anywhere
-2. Run 'python3 easymode.py' in that directory
+2. Run 'python3 otaku.py' in that directory
 3. Write ' let g:AtcoderSubmitter#EasySubmitMode=1 ' in your vimrc(or init.vim)
 4. install userscript in [here](https://greasyfork.org/ja/scripts/372004-atcoder-submitter-module)
 5. Load problem in beta.atcoder (not able in atcoder.jp sorry)